 Welcome to a new InTheMail the series that will touch both your passion for electronics and your bank account at the same time.
+People seem to like this starting line so I’ll keep using it, it’s the truth anyway so why not.

 Do I recommend getting this module?
 Yes, the accuracy is good, the resolution is nice 10mV 1mA and you also have the option for adjusting it manually for both voltage and current.